 The Washington sublease agreement is a binding legal contract that allows an existing tenant (“sublessor”) to rent (“sublease”) all or part of their rental to a new tenant (“subtenant”).
 The subtenant must make periodic payments to relieve the existing tenant’s rental obligation under the original lease.

-A landlord will usually require the landlord’s approval of the new tenant and can deny approval if the tenant does not pass the income qualifications, credit history requirements, and the background check.
+A sublease agreement will usually require the landlord’s approval of the new tenant.
+The landlord may deny approval if the tenant does not meet certain requirements, such as income qualifications or a background check.

 Subletting Laws in Washington

 Washington landlord tenant law does not specifically address subleasing.
 Therefore, it is up to the landlord (and what’s written in the original lease agreement) to decide if subletting is allowed or prohibited.